 Interior Basement Waterproofing Costs

 Starting with the interior, your contractor will likely focus a lot of their effort here.
-This means more repairs and more labor.
+This can mean more repairs and more labor.
 To ensure no water enters your basement, some of the measures they’re going to take include:

 - Sealing cracks – The best and most effective way of preventing leaks on the foundation wall is to apply a low-pressure epoxy injection through ports on the crack.
-A single application of epoxy in the foundation can cost up to $500 per crack.
+Indiana Foundation Service does not provide this service, but to give you an idea, a single application of epoxy in the foundation can cost up to $500 per crack.
 The good thing is it’s a fairly simple job that can take less than one hour.

 - Sump pump (purchase and installation) – If you live in a flood-prone area in Indianapolis, your contractor will suggest that you buy a sump pump and install it in the lowest part of the basement.
-Purchasing and installing a sump pump will cost you upwards of $2,000.
-This is on the lower side.
-Expect to spend more.
+Purchasing and installing a sump pump may cost you upwards of $2,000.
+This is on the lower side, and it's possible you could end up spending more.

 Exterior Basement Waterproofing Costs

-- Excavation: Where the contractor cannot access the basement walls to stop leaks, they will have to do some digging before they lay down the proofing material.
-Excavation will set you back $200 per linear foot or more.
-The cost will depend on the depth and accessibility of the basement area to be dug.
+- Excavation: Where the contractor cannot access the basement walls to stop leaks, they might have to do some digging before they lay down the proofing material.
+Excavation could set you back $200 per linear foot or more.
+The cost depends on the depth and accessibility of the basement area to be dug.

-Exterior French drains: These systems keep out surface water from your foundation walls.
-Typical drains will cost you at least $15 per linear feet.
+- Exterior French drains: These systems keep out surface water from your foundation walls.
+Typical drains cost at least $15 per linear feet.

-- Guttering and downspouts: Installing galvanized or aluminum gutters and downspouts will cost you up to $10 per linear foot.
+- Guttering and downspouts: IFS does not offer guttering, but installing galvanized or aluminum gutters and downspouts can cost you up to $10 per linear foot.
 Vinyl gutters are much cheaper.
 If installing 100 to 200 feet of gutters, set aside at least $2,500

 - Sodium bentonite: This clay-like substance treatment creates a barrier between the wet soil and the foundation walls.
 It’s often used during the construction of new homes.
 A ton costs roughly $50.

 Also, factor in the cost of labor.
 Some contractors will give you a fixed quote for the entire waterproofing project while others will charge you per linear foot.
-The average cost of labor for waterproofing a 1,000 sq. ft. the basement is going to be more than $5,000.
-When you convert this to per foot, it could be anywhere between $5 and $10.
-This covers cleaning gutters, redirecting downspouts, epoxy injection and fixing defects.
+Be sure to check with your contractor when discussing repairs and payment specifics.

 Note: The figures we have shared above are rough estimates.
 In most cases, waterproofing costs could be higher than what we have indicated.